Discover how a data-driven approach to safety empowers one company to improve behavior and reward good drivers.

 Firefighting’s Finest was started as a side gig by a few fellow firefighters back in 2001.
 Nate Douglas, now Fleet Director at Firefighting’s Finest, knew that in order to beat the competition, the company would have to deliver an elevated experience through its frontline teams.
 To do so, they would need to hire and train the right personnel and hold them to strict standards like uniform appearance and on-time performance.
 And it worked—Firefighting’s Finest caught on like wildfire.
 The company’s laser-focused attention to detail and customer-centric approach turned a side gig into a premier moving company with a 47-vehicle fleet stretching across Dallas, Houston, and Austin, Texas.

-improvement in driver scores
+improvement in Safety Scores

 As Firefighting’s Finest began to expand operations, the company turned to fleet management solutions to support its quality service levels and streamline daily operations.
 Before Motive, Firefighting’s Finest worked with another telematics company but said that experience was painfully fragmented.
 First, because that former vendor didn’t offer an integrated platform.
 And second, they didn’t offer a dual-facing camera to provide instant detection of high-risk behaviors.

 “We needed a solution that provided more context around our driver’s in-cab behavior,” says Douglas.

 The company’s operations leaders decided to look for an all-in-one solution and discovered Motive’s comprehensive fleet management platform to help coach high-risk driver behavior and identify inefficiencies.

 Motive gives me real driving examples that I use to guide classes.
 So far, we’ve seen a 70% improvement in our Safety Scores.